Titans trade cornerback Roger McCreary to Rams ahead of November deadline

-Titans trade CB Roger McCreary to Rams, moving on from one of its best defenders ahead of deadline, per report
+Titans trade CB Roger McCreary to Rams, moving on from one of their best defenders ahead of deadline

 Tennessee makes another deal before the trade deadline

-The Tennessee Titans are trading away another cornerback, sending slot corner Roger McCreary to the Los Angeles Rams for a conditional pick swap, according to ESPN.
-The Titans get the fifth-round pick that ends up being closer to the beginning of that round, while the Rams receive the sixth-round pick that is closest to the end of the round.
-Tennessee currently has three sixth-round picks.
+The Tennessee Titans are trading away another cornerback, as the team announced Monday they are sending slot corner Roger McCreary to the Los Angeles Rams for a conditional pick swap.
+The Titans get a fifth-round pick, while the Rams receive a sixth-round pick.

 McCreary has recorded 33 tackles, one sack, two passes defended and one interception in eight games played this season.
 A former second-round pick for Tennessee in 2022 out of Auburn, McCreary was viewed as a potential trade target as he is in the final year of his rookie deal and seeking a long-term extension.